I received a question from Kimberly in 2024 and she asked:

 - Eliminate “unhealthy” and artificial sources of trans fats.
 Most artificial trans fats are found in processed, packaged foods like cookies and snack cakes.
 These have been heated and are hydrogenated.
 They are also high in omega 6 fats, which cause inflammation.

 - Increase your fiber intake.
 Soluble fiber helps prevent and remove plaque buildup.
 You can find soluble fiber in foods like vegetables, lentils, beans, and oats.
 I would also add fiber supplements as well, especially if you have a hard time getting it all from food.

 - Cut back on sugar.
 The sugar found in processed foods like cookies, ice cream, and sugar-sweetened beverages has no nutritional value.
 Unfortunately, sugar is hidden in almost all “man-made” foods.
-They increase your blood sugar levels… Which when combined with the unhealthy fats, clogs your arteries.
+They increase your blood sugar levels… Which when combined with unhealthy fats, clogs your arteries.

 2 — Exercise

 First, we all need to move more.
 All we tend to do is sit all day long — computer, phone, driving, eating, work, etc.

-The reason exercise is important is because it helps improve your youth hormones, which then helps your body naturally get rid of toxins – this includes plaque.
+The reason exercise is important is that it helps improve your youth hormones, which then helps your body naturally get rid of toxins – this includes plaque.